 Butterhead lettuce (Bibb lettuce) is as nutritionally beneficial as Romaine lettuce and may taste better.

-This lettuce contains more iron than any other.
-That’s a good thing, as iron is essential for creating red blood cells and the movement of oxygenated blood, but parrots can get too much of this mineral.
+This lettuce contains more iron than others.
+Iron is essential for creating red blood cells and the movement of oxygenated blood, but parrots can ingest too much of this mineral.

-The Journal of Avian Medicine and Surgery stated that captive parrots are prone to iron storage disease (hemochromatosis).
+According to the Journal of Avian Medicine and Surgery, captive parrots are prone to Iron Storage Disease (hemochromatosis).
 This will impact a parrot’s vital organs, especially the liver and heart.

 Batavia Lettuce

-This French lettuce comes in bright green with light leaves or a darker red or magenta shade.
-The latter contains more antioxidants, so find a Batavia lettuce with dark leaves wherever possible.
+This French lettuce has bright green with light leaves or a darker red or magenta shade.
+The latter contains more antioxidants, so find a Batavia lettuce with dark leaves.

 Celtuce Lettuce

-Celtuce lettuce is also known as celery lettuce or asparagus lettuce because celtuce isn’t spherical but served on a stalk, unlike most lettuce.
+Celtuce lettuce is also called celery lettuce or asparagus lettuce.
+Unlike most lettuce varieties, this is because it isn’t spherical.
+It’s on a stalk.

 Celtuce leaves are slightly more bitter than others, meaning a parrot may be less interested.
-You’ll need to cut the stem open as it’s pretty tough, but it’s packed with nutrients and tastes great.
+You must cut the stem open as it’s pretty tough.
+However, it contains lots of nutrients and tastes good.

-A note of caution about celtuce lettuce is the sodium content, which is much higher than other lettuces.
-You’d need to feed a parrot a lot for this to adversely affect a bird’s fluid levels or blood pressure.
+A note of caution about celtuce lettuce is its sodium content, which is much higher than other varieties.
+You’d need to feed a parrot a lot to affect a bird’s fluid levels or blood pressure.

 Iceberg Lettuce

-When many of us think of lettuce, our thoughts instinctively turn to Iceberg.
-You would find these light leaves in a deli sandwich, fast food burger, or a cheap salad.
+When many of us think of lettuce, our thoughts instinctively turn to Iceberg lettuce.

-Iceberg lettuce is the most commonplace option and the most cost-effective.
-Unfortunately, this lettuce offers very little nutrition for a parrot, and it’s hydrating, but that’s it.
+Iceberg lettuce is the most cost-effective option.
+Unfortunately, this lettuce offers little nutrition for a parrot.
+It’s hydrating, but that’s the only benefit.

-Unlike other lettuces, especially those with dark leaves, iceberg lettuce contains little fiber and almost no antioxidants, and it’s also the likeliest lettuce to cause a stomach upset.
+Unlike other lettuces, especially those with dark leaves, iceberg lettuce contains little fiber and almost no antioxidants.
+It’s also the likeliest lettuce to cause an upset stomach.

 How To Feed Parrots Lettuce

-Whatever kind of lettuce you feed a parrot, rinse it in cool water before serving.
+Whatever type of lettuce you feed a parrot, rinse it in cool water before serving.
 Once the lettuce is ready to serve, you can offer leaves on or off the stem.

-Tear a handful of leaves off the lettuce, pass them through the cage bars, or place them in a food dish.
+Tear a handful of leaves off, pass them through the cage bars, or place them in a food dish.
 The latter is preferable because it provides the mental stimulation of ripping and tearing.

-Lettuce should only be fed to parrots 1-3 times a week.
-The parrot will struggle to produce solid stools if you provide lettuce too often, especially alongside other fruits and vegetables.
+Lettuce can be fed to parrots 1-3 times a week.
+A parrot will struggle to produce solid stools if you provide lettuce too often, especially alongside other fruits and vegetables.

-Lettuce can make a good ‘filler’ food in a parrot’s diet, as it’s low in calories.
-Offer romaine lettuce as an occasional snack or side dish, ensuring the parrot enjoys a diverse diet.
+Lettuce is a good filler food because it’s low in calories.
+Offer romaine lettuce as an occasional snack or side dish to ensure the parrot benefits from a diverse, nutritious diet.